Actindo-AG/Documentation/DataHub/Integration/03_ManageAttributeGroups.md

 # Manage an attribute group

 The attribute groups serve the logical organization of the product attributes.
+Attribute groups are organized in a tree structure with a maximum depth of two levels.

+Note that attributes can only be added to leaf-groups, that means either to an attribute group without sub-groups or to the sub-group(s) of an attribute group.
+Once a sub-group has been created for an attribute group, attributes can no longer be assigned to the attribute group but only to the sub-groups.
+If the attribute group already contained attributes, these attributes are automatically moved to first sub-group.

 You can create attribute groups, edit attribute groups and the sorting of the attribute groups themselves as well as the sorting of the attributes within a group.

 ## Create an attribute group

 Create an attribute group for new attributes you want to assign to a certain group.

 #### Prerequisites

 Additional attributes for the attribute group have been created, see [Create an attribute](./01_ManageAttributes.md#create-an-attribute).

 #### Procedure

 *DataHub > Settings > Tab ATTRIBUTE GROUPS*

 ![Attribute groups](../../Assets/Screenshots/DataHub/Settings/AttributeGroups/AttributeGroups.png "[Attribute groups]")